Course Descriptions 2026-2027

 1 year.
 2-day class.
 Pre-K & Kinder; 4-6 years old.

-and crafts will be enjoyed weekly, with special crafts will be made around certain themes.
 Weekly homework packets will be provided to be completed at home to help reinforce skills presented during class time.
+Parents are required to work with their children on reading/phonics through the suggested curriculum.
 Children must be 4 years old by August 31st of the school year and fully potty trained.
 (Special education services or therapies are not available.)

 Early Elementary Homeroom